MartinVandersteen/prerender-mongodb-cache/README.md

 How it works
 ------------

 This plugin will store all prerendered pages into a MongoDB instance.
-There is currently no expiration functionality, which means that once a page is stored, future requests for prerendering a page will always be served from from the database cache if it's available and the page caches are never updated.

 To set the cache lifetime use the environment variable when launching prerender: `CACHE_TTL` (in seconds) by default it has been set to one month.